"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 You also have access to email services and CRM to collect leads.

-Pro License – The Pro License costs $159 per year, used on three websites.
+Pro License – The Pro License costs $159 annually on three websites.

-You have access to more advanced features like PayPal checkout, Stripe payment, dropbox, Zapier integration, Slack, CRM, and more.
+You can access more advanced features like PayPal checkout, Stripe payment, dropbox, Zapier integration, Slack, CRM, and more.

-Elite License – This is the Gravity forms top-tier license that gives access to unlimited website use.
+Elite License – This Gravity forms top-tier license gives access to unlimited website use.
 It costs $159 per year.

-You have access to Features such as webhooks, Authorise.net payment gateway, 2checkout, Quiz, Poll, signature, etc.
+You can access features such as webhooks, Authorise.net payment gateway, 2checkout, Quiz, Poll, signature, etc.

-To have the same features offered by Gravity forms basic license in WPForms, you have to purchase the WPForms Plus license which is a bit costlier.
+To have the same features offered by Gravity Forms basic license in WPForms, you must purchase the WPForms Plus license, which is a bit costlier.

-If email marketing is one of the reasons, you’re deciding between WPForms and Gravity forms, Gravity forms win here.
+If email marketing is one of the reasons you’re deciding between WPForms and Gravity Forms, Gravity Forms wins here.

 WPForms’ basic license only offered constant contact integration.
 If you want to integrate with other marketing services, you need the WPForms Plus license.